Copic markers are the best art markers you can find.

 But it takes some skill and the right techniques to get the most out of them.

 When I first started using Copic markers my drawings looked terrible.

-Don’t be like me and learn everything through trial and error.
+Don’t try to learn everything through trial and error like me…

 It’s important that you buy the right Copic colors to start with.